logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Purpose: Measure the proportion of regional population receiving PHN-commissioned clinical care coordination for people with severe and complex mental illness.

+See :ref:`key specifications for all ACC series reports <category-acc>`, plus:

 Key specifications:

-* Only ‘active clients’ are reported.
-A Client is defined as ‘active’ and in scope for inclusion in this report if they had one or more Service Contacts recorded in the period.
-The episode must have a 'Principal Focus of Treatment Plan' flagged as 'Clinical care coordination'
+* The episode must have a 'Principal Focus of Treatment Plan' flagged as 'Clinical care coordination'
-* Service Contacts flagged as ‘No Show’ are not included for this purpose
-* Population is calculated from Estimated Regional Population figures
-* KPI is measured in clients per 100,000 population

 .. _category-app-1: